-While typical ambient air is comprised of approximately 21% Oxygen and 0.03% Carbon Dioxide, a lack of proper indoor air circulation can dramatically deter the gas concentrations from being balanced and healthy, resulting in air full of pathogens.
+Ambient outdoor air is composed of approximately, 78% nitrogen, 21% oxygen and 0.04% carbon dioxide.
+Indoors, a lack of proper air circulation can dramatically alter the gas concentrations from being balanced and healthy, resulting in air full of pathogens.

-It is important to note that every home, classroom, or office building requires a constant flow of fresh, conditioned air to make it comfortable for the people who work, learn, and live inside these environments.
-In the past, finding fresh air was not a problem because most buildings were porous, i.e. outdoor air “leaked” into the building around windows and under doors.
+Every home, classroom, or office building requires a constant flow of fresh, conditioned air to make it fit and comfortable for the people who work, learn, and live inside these environments.
+In the past, fresh air was not a problem because most buildings were porous, i.e. outdoor air “leaked” into the building around windows and under doors.
 Everyone has experienced a cold draft in an old house or building.

-Studies showed that high concentrations of the gas and contaminants created health problems for occupants, and the term “sick building syndrome” was created to describe these new, sealed, air trapping structures.
+Studies showed that high concentrations of the CO2 gas and contaminants created health problems for occupants.
+The term “sick building syndrome” was created to describe these new, sealed, air trapping structures.

-To combat “sick building syndrome” HVAC (heating, ventilation, and air conditioning) designers and installers have developed HVAC systems that regulate a constant flow of fresh, outdoor air into buildings.
+To combat sick building syndrome HVAC designers and installers developed systems to provide a constant flow of fresh, outdoor air into buildings.
 The idea was that wasting energy to condition outdoor air was the price you had to pay to provide fresh air indoors.
 In some cases, these HVAC systems either provided non-stop fresh air, or in other cases they were set on timers that would open fresh air dampers when the building was occupied.

-In other words, the solution to providing fresh air was to open a window for proper ventilation!
+In many cases, the only solution to providing fresh air was to open a window.

 In countries where energy is more expensive, an alternative method of providing fresh air was used.
 Instead of constantly providing fresh air, buildings used carbon dioxide sensors to “sense” when the buildings were occupied.
 When enough people enter a room, the CO2 level rises because of the CO2 from their exhaled breath, and the HVAC system begins to bring in the fresh air.
 When the people leave, the CO2 level drops because they are no longer breathing in the room, and the fresh air dampers close.

 Because most common uses for carbon dioxide in HVAC applications were due to saving energy, this also often correlated to leading to higher productivity rates and healthier overall environments for individuals.
-In addition, compliance also served as a second benefactor as many architects and building owners needed to rely on CO2 measurements in pursuing certifications that required the use of Demand Control Ventilations (DCV).
+In addition, compliance also served as a second benefactor as many architects and building owners needed to rely on CO2 measurements in pursuing certifications that required the use of demand control ventilation .

-In addition, while emitting less carbon dioxide and using less water, sustainable designed buildings and DCV, cost less to operate.
+Research now tells us that sustainably designed buildings and DCV systems cost less to operate.
 According to a report by the US Department of Energy's Pacific Northwest National Laboratory government facilities with sustainable HVAC practices cost 19 percent less to maintain.
-The results are included in a white paper released by the Government Services Administration, or GSA.

-Another example in regards to CO2 monitoring and energy efficiency in HVAC is the Empire State Building.
-The Empire State Building had an energy-savings retrofit in 2011 including VAV systems controlled by CO2 transmitters.
-In 2014, the building management reported that they had surpassed the energy savings originally guaranteed for the third consecutive year.
-The property beat its energy-efficiency guarantee by 15.9 percent, saving $2.8 million.
+An example of CO2 monitoring and energy efficiency in HVAC is the Empire State Building.
+This skyscraper built in the 1930's had an energy-savings retrofit in 2011 including VAV systems controlled by CO2 transmitters.
+Building management reports that they had surpassed the energy savings originally guaranteed by the HVAC contractor for years.
+The third year the property lowered its energy costs by 15.9 percent, saving $2.8 million.
 Over the past few years, the program has generated approximately $7.5 million in savings.

-One of the sensor technologies that make buildings like the examples above possible, is the next generation of low power CO2 sensors like the LP8.
+In addition, for those users that wish to design their own installation many customers stand by the next generation of low power CO2 sensors like the LP8.
 These low-power sensors are already being designed into OEM Devices with long-life batteries and WiFi so they can easily be installed in every room.
 They can report back to the HVAC system to modify the environment or confined space in real-time.

-For more information on selecting the proper indoor air quality solution or technology, speak to an expert at Sales@CO2Meter.com.
+For more information on selecting the proper indoor air quality solution or technology contact us.